Illinois Social Work Licensure Requirements

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 Graduates of master’s programs must accrue 3,000 hours of experience (properly supervised) while graduates of doctoral programs need accrue only 2,000.
 Candidates should work between 15 and 40 hours a week.
 The supervisor must be a clinical social worker.
-If there is not an appropriate person at the workplace, the supervisee (or her employer) may contract with an LCSW for services.
+If there is not an appropriate person at the workplace, the supervisee (or the employer) may contract with an LCSW for services.
 Group supervision is permissible.

 An applicant who is licensed in another jurisdiction that has similar requirements may be issued a license by endorsement.
 Social workers who are applying by this method pay a $200 application fee.
 Candidates who have taken an exam in another jurisdiction may have their scores sent directly from the ASWB.
 The Department refers to this pathway as ”acceptance of exam”.
 It is a separate licensure path and does not incur the additional fee.